Kruithne/devkit/atom/README.md

 - **🏗️ Nested Objects** - Deep reactivity for complex state
 - **📦 Tiny Size** - Minimal footprint, maximum power

+## Why?
+When building smaller tools or projects, I find myself wanting to reach for reactive libraries such as Vue, but due to the nature of the project, pulling in a massive library is overkill.

+That's where `atom` comes in.
+It's tiny, so it can be embedded directly in small projects, and provides most of the features you'd expect from a reactive library.

+This is not a magical replacement for libraries like Vue.
+For large projects, especially where performance is key, they will still be the best choice.

 ## Usage

 ```javascript